 Mrs. Brenda Vaughan

 Mrs. Vaughan joined the staff in 2015 as the agency's Grants Administrator.
-She has thirty-six years of experience working in state government.
+She has thirty-nine years of experience working in state government.
 Prior to the Tennessee Historical Commission, she worked for twenty-five years with the Tennessee Department of Environment and Conservation.
 Vaughan oversees the administration and management of THC grant programs, ensuring adherence to state and federal regulations in all aspects of the grant process and grant allocations.
 She is also responsible for all purchasing and procurement for the Tennessee Historical Commission.